swedha333/Image_Processing/README.md

 # Image_Processing
 ## Aim
 To write a python program using OpenCV to do the following image manipulations.
-i) Perform ROI from  an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.
+i) Extract ROI from  an image. ii) Perform handwritting detection in an image. iii) Perform object detection with label in an image.
 ## Software Required: